January 2026 Newsletter

 Laser Fleet

+Planning for this year’s racing season is happening now.
 Race results for 2025 are available at Sailwave: Series I & Series II.

 Cruising by Fleet Captains Jim and Kathy Rogers